 Making Music a Bigger Part of Life in Kitsap!

-The Music Discovery Center (MDC) is a nonprofit organization that brings music opportunities to youth and young adults through education, performance, and mentorship.
+Music Discovery Center (MDC) is a nonprofit organization that brings music opportunities to youth and young adults through education, performance, and mentorship.
 We are inspired by Quincy Jones, the great American record producer, multi-instrumentalist, songwriter, and composer who discovered music as a young boy growing up in Bremerton.
 Today, it’s widely known that music is essential for social and emotional well-being and is a critical tool for establishing equity and access.
-Our aim for Kitsap County and the Olympic Peninsula is to enhance music experiences and bring music to places where it doesn’t yet exist.
+Our aim for Kitsap County and the Olympic Peninsula is to create needed music experiences and bring music to people who wouldn’t otherwise have an opportunity.

 MDC fulfills its mission to the community through a number of programs and projects that are established to meet its key long range goals: